acidb/mobiscroll-docs/docs/vue/eventcalendar/data-binding.md

 # Data binding

-The event calendar accepts an array of event objects through the [data option](api#opt-data) of the component.
+The Eventcalendar accepts an array of event objects through the [data option](api#opt-data) of the component.
 The event array can be either a local static array, or populated on demand with remote requests.

 ## Event data structure

-The events of the eventcalendar are specified as an array of event objects.
+The events of the Eventcalendar are specified as an array of event objects.
 The event object supports the following properties:

 - `id` _String, Number_ - A unique id for the event.
 If not specifed, the event will get a generated id.
 - `start` _Date, String, Object_ - Specifies the start of the event.